|

 The returned values are not guaranteed to be identical to values from the

-original source, such as from createRGBImage
+original source, such as from createRGBImage or from an

 image of the mandatory image format.
 Color values may be resampled to